Fused Deposition Modeling (FDM)

 Limitations

-- Manny supports are required during production, contributing to the cost.
+- Many supports are required during production, contributing to the cost.

-- Finishes: Glossy, Semi-gloss, Matt, Dead matt, Powder finish.
+- Finishes: Glossy, semi-gloss, matt, dead matt, and powder finish.

 Ready to Start Your Project?